nliaquin/linux-guides/README.md

 > retext 'file'.md

-### Naming Standard
+## Guide Standards
-There is a naming standard to my guides that typically goes as follows:
+Every guide will be named in such a way that it's clear what the subject of the guide is.

-> 'program'-'distro flavor'-'action'
+*program name*-*action*

-Program is whatever the specific linux application it is we're going to be learning about.
-Distro Flavor is what targeted system this is for.
-This will often say debian, but that doesn't mean it will only be for Debian.
-It means that this guide will be for Debian-based distros like Ubuntu or Mint.
-Action is what I'm trying to cover as far as information goes for that program.
-This could say 'installation', or 'configuration'.
+or

-So if I decide to make a guide on how to install Wine on Ubuntu, the guide will be titled
+*program name*-*dependency*-*action*

-> wine-debian-installation
+### What does this mean?

-or if I want to show you how to configure Wine on Mint, the guide would be titled
+*program name* should clearly indicate which Linux program we're going to cover.
+The optional *dependency* means that we're going to be depending on some other program, or in some cases distro, in this guide. *action* will denote what we're doing with that program.
+So if I'm making a guide on how to configure dwm for LightDM, the guide would be titled **dwm-lightdm-configuration**.
+If I'm making a guide on how to install nVidia drivers for a GeForce GTX 960, the guide would be titled **nvidia-340-installation**

-> wine-debian-configuration
+### Exceptions

-This standard exists so that it's easier to parse these guides.
-If any files don't follow this standard, it's likely because the program in question has no specific ties any flavor of Linux, it's either a Unix program or comes standard with every distro.
+Sometimes I'll write a guide that just isn't standard like the rest, so if that's the case, it'll just be titled whatever fits its content the best.

-### Contact Me
+## Contact Me
 If you have any questions, email me at nickolas@nliaquin.xyz